Vipul-7/Food-Order/frontend/readme.md

 This project was bootstrapped with `Create React App`.

-For data storage I used google's firebase realtime database which stores the all avaiable foodes data(`GET` req.) and the orders(`POST` req.) data there.
+For data storage there is used firebase realtime database which stores the all avaiable foodes data(`GET` req.) and the orders(`POST` req.).

 ## Contribute to this project